gillchristian/bandoneon/README.md

 ##installation

-Using bower import the script manually
+Using bower or import the script manually

 ```
 $ bower install jccordion